-2. how the changes affected the CoC's unsheltered PIT count results; or 3. state "Not Applicable" if there were no changes. (limit 2.000 characters)
+2. how the changes affected the CoC's unsheltered PIT count results; or 3. state "Not Applicable" if there were no changes. (limit 2,000 characters)

 Last year was the first year we conducted a full count of unsheltered locations in our only HUD designated rural county.
 We conducted a debriefing to refine the work of last year's PIT unsheltered count to ensure we addressed any areas of needed improvement.
 This year, we received additional funding for outreach which resulted in a much improved unsheltered count as outreach workers were able to locate and establish a relationship with previously unknown unsheltered people.
 We increased the locations and the number of people conducting the unsheltered count in all three counties.
 We increased the number of unsheltered individuals identified to 37 from last year's 32.
-However, this year, some of the individuals that participated for many years in prior PIT counts declined to complete a survey.
-As in past years, we do not complete a survey unless the individuals agrees and we do not complete random counts.
-Prior to the 2020 PIT count, the PIT workgroup will come up with ideas to combat this unwillingness to participate.
+But, this change also resulted in a higher number of unsheltered and chronically homeless individuals comparing 2017 to 2019.
+These increases are attributable to the consistency of our unsheltered count each year rather than every other year as HUD requires.
+We were very pleased that the comparison between 2018 and 2019 showed a decrease in total count of all chronically homeless individuals.
+We saw a significant decrease in chronically homeless unsheltered persons from 15 in 2018 to only 7 in 2019.
+We attribute this to the CoC's success in placing these most vulnerable individuals in permanent housing.